prisma/prisma1/docs/1.0/04-Reference/02-graphcool.yml/03-Using-Variables.md

 Variables allow you to dynamically replace configuration values in your service definition file `graphcool.yml`.

-> Variables are especially useful when providing _secrets_ for your service and when you have a multi-staging developer workflow.
+> Variables are especially useful when providing _secrets_ for your service and when you have a multi-stage developer workflow.

 To use variables inside `graphcool.yml`, you need to reference the values enclosed in `${}` brackets.
 Inside the brackes, you first need to specify the _variable source_ and the _variable name_, separated by a colon.